vitejs/vite/docs/guide/index.md

 - A build command that bundles your code with [Rollup](https://rollupjs.org), pre-configured to output highly optimized static assets for production.

-Vite is opinionated and comes with sensible defaults out of the box.
-Read about what's possible in the [Features Guide](./features).
-Support for frameworks or integration with other tools is possible through [Plugins](./using-plugins).
-The [Config Section](../config/) explains how to adapt Vite to your project if needed.

-Vite is also highly extensible via its [Plugin API](./api-plugin) and [JavaScript API](./api-javascript) with full typing support.
+Vite is opinionated and comes with sensible defaults out of the box, but is also highly extensible via its [Plugin API](./api-plugin) and [JavaScript API](./api-javascript) with full typing support.

 You can learn more about the rationale behind the project in the [Why Vite](./why) section.